 - Liggett Group Inc. as national counsel in smoking and health litigation since 1996.
 Marc and other Kasowitz attorneys conceived, negotiated and implemented the first-ever settlement in 1996 and 1997 of smoking and health litigation, settling health care cost recovery actions brought by states' attorneys general against Liggett.
 These Liggett settlements led to revolutionary changes in industry conduct, as well as extraordinary financial benefits for our client.

 - Port Authority of New York and New Jersey as lead trial counsel in the five-week trial concerning the Port Authority's liability for the 1993 bombing of the World Trade Center, the first major terrorist attack on United States soil.
 The hundreds of plaintiffs in the action consisted of representatives of estates of individuals killed in the attack, injured individuals, and World Trade Center tenants (including several financial services firms) that allegedly incurred business interruption damages as a consequence of the attack.
+After trial, the New York Court of Appeals dismissed the action on the basis of a governmental immunity defense developed by the firm.

 - Celanese Chemicals, Inc. as national counsel for mass product liability litigation concerning allegedly defective plumbing systems installed in six million homes nationwide.
 In addition to winning several trials on behalf of Celanese, Marc also negotiated and gained final approval for one of the largest product liability class action settlements in history, and successfully defended that settlement against constitutional law challenges in federal and state trial and appellate courts around the country.